tudelft/AE4353-Y24/README.md

    - **Configuring SSH Keys:** Make sure your SSH keys are correctly set up on your local machine.
    - **Sharing SSH Keys with DevContainers:** The guide explains how to forward your local SSH agent to the DevContainer, allowing the DevContainer to use your local SSH keys.

    By following these steps, you will be able to push changes to your repositories without encountering a `git@github.com: Permission denied (publickey)` error when using the `git push origin` command in the Visual Studio Code terminal inside the container.
-Properly configuring your Git credentials ensures smooth and uninterrupted access to your repositories without needing to repeatedly authenticate.
+Properly configuring your Git credentials ensures smooth and uninterrupted access to your repository without needing to repeatedly authenticate/create and add an SSH Key.

     > ⚠️ Windows users should use the **Ubuntu** terminal for this and follow the instructions for Linux.